Key Takeaways

 Strategy

-Since its inception, Davis Select Financial ETF (DFNL) has invested in durable, well-managed financial services companies at value prices, which the fund could hold for the long-term.
+Since its inception, DFNL has invested in durable, well-managed financial services companies at value prices, which the portfolio could hold for the long-term.
 Shelby Cullom Davis’s quip that financial services companies can be “growth companies in disguise” remains a bedrock tenet of our approach.
 Investors tend to place low valuations on financial companies because of their earnings volatility.
 But many financial companies generate capital through the business cycle at an attractive rate, which they use to pay dividends, buy back stock or otherwise deploy in ways that increase shareholder value.

 Results